 When Joette headed home with tiny Winnie in her arms, she had a whole new perspective on hospitals.
 “The hospital now means a sense of security and human connection,” she says.
 “I know I’ll get the care I need, and I’ll get it in a way that will make me feel good about myself.”

-Every woman deserves to receive the very best healthcare.
-And donors to the BC Women’s Health Foundation raise the bar for women’s healthcare in so many ways.
+Every woman deserves the very best healthcare.
+Donations to the BC Women’s Health Foundation raise the bar for women’s healthcare in so many ways, from funding equipment requests and research that transform women’s health outcomes, to education and advocacy work that advances the full spectrum of women’s health.

 Help give women the exceptional healthcare they deserve.